cconley717/contact-keeper-manager/README.md

 A web-based contact management application for tracking and organizing contact information.
 Built with TypeScript, Express, and SQLite, featuring CSV import/export, real-time search, pagination, and an interactive data grid interface.

+Note: The software in this repository was developed for the use case of an individual (read: girlfriend :yellow_heart:) and its features will likely not fit anyone else's needs.
+However, I will keep the repo public because the source may be of use to others, maybe.

 ## Features

 - **CSV Import/Export** - Bulk upload contacts via CSV file with automatic upsert (insert or update)